protivinsky/omoment/README.rst

     # addition is also supported
     omvs.loc[0] + omvs.loc[1]

-At the moment, only univariate distributions are supported.
-Bivariate or even multivariate distributions can be efficiently processed in a similar fashion, so the support for them might be added in the future.
+At the moment, univariate and bivariate distributions are supported.
+Bivariate distributions allow for fast linear regression with two variables (and constant) calculation.
+Even multivariate distributions can be efficiently processed in a similar fashion, so the support for them might be added in the future.
 Moments of multivariate distributions would also allow for linear regression estimation and other statistical methods (such as PCA or regularized regression) to be calculated in a single pass through large distributed datasets.